12 One-on-One Meeting Tools To Boost Productivity

 • Keep track of important topics, tasks, and follow-up items discussed during meetings.

-• Get deep insights into your team’s performance, and identify areas that need improvement.
+• Get deep insights into your team's performance and identify improvement areas.

 • Get automated topics relevant to your agenda to have more meaningful conversations.